Passover & The Lord’s Supper

 Chania, Crete, Greece

-As believers, we are instructed to take part of the Lord’s Supper on a regular basis.
-So, we need to understand the importance of it and how we are to do it according to the Word of God.
-We will see in scripture it is very dangerous to take part in the Lord’s Supper if we are not following the Word of God.
-To understand the Lord’s Supper, we must first understand Passover.
-We will start with learning about Passover, when it started, and who it is for.
-Next, we will see how Jesus was the Passover lamb and then look at scriptures to see how we are to celebrate Passover and the Lord’s Supper.
+Believers are instructed to take part in the Lord’s Supper regularly, so it’s important to understand both its meaning and how to observe it according to the Word of God.
+Scripture also shows that taking part in it in an unworthy manner, if we are not following the Word of God, is dangerous.
+To fully understand the Lord’s Supper, we must first understand Passover—when it began and who it is for.
+From there, we will see how Jesus is the Passover Lamb and examine what Scripture teaches about observing both Passover and the Lord’s Supper.

 The First Passover